bootdotdev/blog/content/stories/a-guide-to-all-the-types-of-functions-in-python.md

 """
 ```

 The example above defines a decorator called `decor` which takes in a function `func` as a parameter.
 Another function called `wrapp` is defined within `decor`.
 The `wrapp` function serves as a wrapper to the `func` function.

 The `decor` is then used to decorate the `hello` function.
-Decorators are [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar) below is the equivalent Syntax.
+Decorators are just [syntactic sugar](https://en.wikipedia.org/wiki/Syntactic_sugar).

 ```python
 decor(hello)